Gifted Education Programs

 Florida defines gifted students as students who have superior intellectual development and are capable of high performance.
 Each school district serves gifted students through local plans that provide academic and social emotional support.
 The links below provide more information regarding resources, publications and other supporting information for teachers, administrators, parents, students and community members.

-For gifted education compliance issues please visit the Gifted Education page within the Bureau of Exceptional Education and Student Services.
+- For state gifted education compliance questions, please visit the Bureau of Exceptional Student Education or contact 850-245-0475.

 - Special Instructional Programs for Students Who Are Gifted (identification)

 - Development of Educational Plans for Exceptional Students who are Gifted

 - 6A-6.03313, F.A.C., Procedural Safeguards for Exceptional Students who are Gifted